 Hardly a “no-cost” proposition, and these are just the costs we are aware of at this stage.
 Why are these costs no surprise?
 Because the promises of “no cost” municipal broadband prove to be smoke and mirrors.
 Inevitably, these agreements either have hidden costs or result in zombie developments that never actually commence construction.

 SiFi is typical in this regard.
 The company has no record of delivering on its promises of building “no-cost” municipal fiber networks.
-Besides the cheap viagra sales failed effort in Westerly, municipalities such as Pacific Grove, Calif. walked away from potential agreements with SiFi.
+Besides the failed effort in Westerly, municipalities such as Pacific Grove, Calif. walked away from potential agreements with SiFi.

 The company did manage to enter into agreements in 2014 with Fullerton, Calif., and Louisville, Ky., for “FiberCity” projects similar to the East Hartford proposal.
 However, three years later neither project has begun construction, according to SiFi’s website.